MarqMetrix/Samples/v2/Instrument Communications/README.md

 - `emulator.exe -httpPort 5000` Changes the API port to 5000.
 - `emulator.exe -allowRemoteAccess false` Disables access to the API from a client not running on the same machine.

+---
 ### Set Interlocks
 Shows the interlock status.
 By clicking the check box it sets the interlock to true or false.
 ![Emulator Interlocks](EmulatorSetup/emulator-interlocks.jpg)

+---
 ### Set Sample
 By clicking the radio buttion it sets the active sample returned by the emulator.
 ![Emulator Samples](EmulatorSetup/emulator-samples.jpg)
+*Note:* These only control light samples, dark samples are predefined.

+---
 ### Exit
 `ctrl+Q`